bytedeco/javacpp-presets/ffmpeg/README.md

  * https://github.com/monday0rsunday/ffmpeg-tutorial/blob/master/002_read_few_frame.c

 We can use [Maven 3](http://maven.apache.org/) to download and install automatically all the class files as well as the native binaries.
-To run this sample code, after creating the `pom.xml` and `src/main/java/ReadFewFrame.java` source files below, simply execute on the command line:
+To run this sample code, after creating the `pom.xml` and `ReadFewFrame.java` source files below, simply execute on the command line:
 ```bash
  $ mvn compile exec:java -Dexec.args="myvideofile.mpg"
 ```